ashneetrathore/ZotSearch/README.md

 │── templates/
 │   └── interface.html   # Renders the Flask frontend
 │── README.md            # Project documentation
-└── .gitignore           # Specifies files and folders that shouldn't be included in the repo
+│── .gitignore               # Specifies files and folders that shouldn't be included in the repo └── demo.gif                 # GIF showing the message sending demo
 ```

 ### :hammer: CONFIGURATION